What is a Franchise Tax?

 A corporate will pay income tax only when it has profits and not in case of losses.
 But it may also be payable in the absence of the profits as the same can be levied on share capital basis also.

-Corporate set up or operating in states shall check whether the franchise tax is being levied by that state or not.
+Corporate set up or operating in states shall check whether that state is levying the franchise tax or not.
 Also, various types of corporations are exempted from this type of tax.
 One should check whether they fall within the purview of those exemptions.
 It is payable annually.
-It shall be paid without any failure or delay as the same can lead to levy of penalty.
+It shall be paid without any failure or delay, as the same can lead to levy of penalty.

-This has been a guide to Franchise Tax and its definition.
-Here we discuss how to calculate franchise tax with the help of examples, how do companies pay it and its differences from income tax.
+This article has been a guide to Franchise Tax and its definition.
+Here we discuss how to calculate franchise tax with the help of examples, how do companies pay it, and its differences from income tax.
 You can learn more about finance from the following articles –